f4z3r/vault-workshop/README.md

 This workshop mostly focuses on the community (open source) version of Vault, with elements of the enterprise Vault potentially being added in the future.
 Moreover, this does not aim at replacing the official HashiCorp tutorials, but rather complement them.
+It has a stronger focus on figuring stuff out, rather than providing directly all commands and one needs to run.

 The workshop is built on Jupiter Notebooks and is structured in modules that can be run independently from one another.